What is the main source of law authorising this entity form?

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-Minimum share capital of EUR 35,000, whereby at least 50% needs to be paid up in cash upon foundation.
+Minimum share capital of EUR 10,000, of which at least 50% must be paid-up in cash upon incorporation.
 Contribution in kind is possible.

-Managing director(s) need to sign the registration application in notarially certified form, no representation possible.
-Legally it is possible that the managing directors sign abroad (in front of a foreign notary to certify the signature).
+Managing director(s) must personally sign the registration application in notarised form; they cannot sign by proxy or otherwise have an agent sign on their behalf.
+However, it is possible that the managing director(s) sign abroad (in front of a foreign notary to certify the signature).

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?

-Tax identification number will be provided by tax authorities on registration.
-VAT-ID will be provided by tax authorities on request.
+A tax identification number will be provided by the relevant tax authorities on incorporation.
+A VAT-ID will be provided by tax authorities upon request.

 What is the title of the applicable company registry?

-• Registered office and the business address relevant for deliveries.
+- Registered office and the business address for deliveries.

-• A short description of the branch of business.
+- A short description of the GmbH’s business.

-In addition, ultimate beneficial owners of Austrian legal entities (with some exceptions) must be registered with the Austrian UBO Register (" Register der wirtschaftlichen Eigentümer ") according to the provisions of the Austrian UBO Register Act (" Wirtschaftliche Eigentümer Register Gesetz – WiEReG ").
-Each company is obliged to identify and verify its ultimate beneficial owners and report the requested data to the register.
+- In addition, ultimate beneficial owners of Austrian legal entities (with some exceptions) must be registered with the Austrian UBO Register (Register der wirtschaftlichen Eigentümer) according to the provisions of the Austrian UBO Register Act (Wirtschaftliche Eigentümer Register Gesetz – WiEReG).
+The GmbH is obliged to identify and verify its ultimate beneficial owners and report the requested data to the register.

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?

-Managing director(s) are (solely or jointly) representing the company.
+Managing director(s) jointly or severally represent the company.
 Managing directors are responsible for all matters and obliged to act diligently and in the interests of the company in accordance with the objects as provided in the articles.

 How are the members of the executive body appointed, dismissed and replaced?